linrunner/tlp-doc/include/thinkpad-kernel-modules.rst

 .. important::

-    As of version 5.17, the Linux kernel in combination with TLP 1.5 or newer offers full battery care support (i.e. charge thresholds and recalibration) for ThinkPads from model year 2011 onwards.
+    As of version 5.17, the Linux kernel in combination with TLP 1.5 or later offers full battery care support (i.e. charge thresholds and recalibration) for ThinkPads from model year 2011 onwards.

-    **Therefore no external kernel modules are required with kernel 5.17 or newer and you do not need to proceed any further here.**
+    **Therefore no external kernel modules are required with kernel 5.17 or later and you do not need to proceed any further here.**

     Linux kernels 4.19 through 5.16 provide only charge threshold functionality but no recalibration.
 If this is sufficient for you, stop reading here.